bashtools/mok/README.md

 * With multiple master nodes only the first master is set up
 * Currently only single node clusters can be stopped and restarted
-* For Mac, the instructions on this page show one way to run `mok` but colorised output is missing, and `mok exec` does not work optimally.
-If your Mac is set up with Gnu tools then you can run `mok` without copying it to the podman machine.
+* For Mac, if you installed Homebrew with `mok` then you should run `/opt/homebrew/bin/brew doctor` and follow the instructions shown there if you want to use Homebrew outside of Mok, or if you want to run the utilities that mok installed (podman for example).

 ## Some Features

+* Podman Desktop is not required
+* On Mac OS all the required packages are installed for you
+* On Mac OS it uses a non-default podman machine, so won't mess up your existing podman installation
 * Builds kubernetes master and worker nodes in containers
 * Very simple to use without need for YAML files
 * After creating the image a single node cluster builds in under 60 seconds